linzjs/linz/docs/models.rst

 You can customize the labels for the default ``dateModified`` and ``dateCreated`` using this object.

-.. _models-grid-dsl-summary-reference:
+.. _models-list-dsl-summary-reference:

-Models grid DSL
+Models list DSL
 ---------------

-``grid`` is used to customize the model index that is generated for each model.
+``list`` is used to customize the model index that is generated for each model.

-``grid`` should be an Object, containing the following top-level keys:
+``list`` should be an Object, containing the following top-level keys:

 - ``actions``
-- ``columns``
+- ``fields``
 - ``sortBy``
 - ``toolbarItems``
 - ``showSummary``